rm511130/purpura/README.md

 ### 7. Reviewing the results

 - Windows comes with a native 3D Viewer, so we need only double-click on any of the STL files created above to visualize them.
-- Let's open the `Kitchen_set.stl` file - the largest file that corresponds to the `kitchen_set.usd` file - and the let's some of its sub-component files.
+- Let's open the `Kitchen_set.stl` file - the largest file that corresponds to the `kitchen_set.usd` file - and then let's some of its sub-component files.
 As shown in the animation below:

 ![](./images/Converted-Files.gif)